 - Poor Hygiene: Individuals stop caring for their physical appearance, including not showering or brushing their teeth.
 This shabbiness extends to wearing dirty clothes and having an overall unkempt appearance, reflecting the overwhelming focus on obtaining and using the drug.

-- Drug-Seeking Behavior: Spending a Substantial Amount of Time and Effort Obtaining and Using Heroin: Individuals become preoccupied with the next dose, dedicating consequential resources to finding and using heroin.
+- Drug-Seeking Behavior: Individuals become preoccupied with the next dose, dedicating consequential resources to finding and using heroin.
 This obsession leads to neglecting other aspects of their lives.

-- Neglect of Responsibilities: Ignoring Work, School, or Family Obligations: Important duties and commitments are consistently overlooked or abandoned.
+- Neglect of Responsibilities: Important duties and commitments are consistently overlooked or abandoned.
 This neglect results in job loss, poor academic performance, and strained family relationships.

 - Legal Issues: The pursuit of heroin involves breaking the law, such as theft, drug dealing, or other criminal acts.
 These illegal activities expand the risk of arrest, legal consequences, and imprisonment.